 Day 9: Whitewater Rafting

 As you head back down the mountain, you have the perfect opportunity to go white water rafting.
 Just let your driver know that you want to stop somewhere to whitewater raft.
 I was a bit nervous doing this because I was unable to establish what class of rapids we were going to encounter.
 Based on previous experience I felt like these were class II and almost class III.

 If white water rafting isn’t something you are interested in doing, there is an alternative activity that’s much more low-key.
 You can take the tea train back down the mountain to Ella.
 Along the way, you will get incredible views and amazing photos.
 Buy train tickets online in advance because they sell out.

 Tonight stay in Negombo at Jetwing Sea.
 It’s a nice hotel right on the beach with a beautiful spa.
 Like all the other hotels in this itinerary, it offers half board with breakfast and dinner buffets.
 Plus, their spa is fabulous.

 Day 10: Negombo

-Negombo is located at the mouth of the Negombo lagoon.
+Negombo is located at the mouth of the Negombo Lagoon.
 The major beach resort in the West Coast is Negombo.
 The wide sandy beaches and the safe sea are the main attractions of Negombo, and it is perfectly located within 7 km from the Bandaranaike International Airport in Katunayake.
 Negombo has a small port, and its economy is mainly based on tourism and its centuries-old fishing industry.
 Negombo is a traditional fishing town in Sri Lanka.

 Have your driver take you down to the fish market.
 I promise you, you’ve never seen anything like this!
 While you are at the fish market, try a Sri Lanka coconut.
-It’s different than a regular coconut.
+It’s different than regular coconut.